bcit-ltc/infrastructure-documentation/docs/container-development/index.md

 ### GitHub Codespaces

 If the image works as expected locally, the next step is to verify that it can be deployed to a cluster.
+[GitHub Codespaces](https://github.com/features/codespaces) makes it easy to test whether the image can be deployed using a Helm chart.